Blackwater Run | Neighborhood Brings New Homes Close to Downtown

 Blackwood says he used to run the Blackwater Creek Trail regularly—now, he walks and bikes it—and is happy Blackwater Run will have two public access points to the trail below.
 “It’s a big draw for people who are buying lots and building,” he says.

-The trail’s proximity, as well as the neighborhood’s walkability to nearby restaurants is a real selling point.
-Learn more about new homes here.
+Flint adds the trail’s proximity, as well as the neighborhood’s walkability to nearby restaurants, is a real selling point.

 “We have a prospective buyer who’s a downtown business owner and says he wants to commute using the trail,” Flint says.